fkmoftakhar/fkmoftakhar.github.io/Publications/README.md

 Note: In my domain, the authors of an article are typically listed in alphabetical order.

 ### MOST RECENT PUBLICATIONS AND PROFESSIONAL ACTIVITIES
-1. S. Akbari, K. C. Das, S. Ghezelahmad, F. Koorepazan–Moftakhar, Hypoenergetic and Nonhypoenergetic Digraphs, Linear Algebra and its Applications 618 (2021) 129–143.
+1. S. Akbari, K.C.
+Das, S. Ghezelahmad, F. Koorepazan–Moftakhar, Hypoenergetic and nonhypoenergetic digraphs, Linear Algebra Appl.
+618 (2021) 129–143.
-2. S. Akbari, K. C. Das, M. Ghahremani, F. Koorepazan-Moftakhar, E. Raoufi, Energy of graphs containing disjoint cycles, MATCH Commun.
+2. S. Akbari, K.C.
+Das, M. Ghahremani, F. Koorepazan-Moftakhar, E. Raoufi, Energy of graphs containing disjoint cycles, MATCH Commun.
 Math.
 Comput.
 Chem.
 86(3) (2021) 543–547.
-- A. R. Ashrafi, L. Ghanbari, K. Kavousi, F. Koorepazan-Moftakhar, An Algorithm for Constructing All Supercharacter Theories of a Finite Group, ARS MATHEMATICA CONTEMPORANEA 18
+3. A.R.
+Ashrafi, L. Ghanbari, K. Kavousi, F. Koorepazan-Moftakhar, An algorithm for constructing all supercharacter theories of a finite group, Ars Math.
+Contemp.
+18 (2020) 149–162.
-(2020) 149–162.
-- A. R. Ashrafi, F. Koorepazan-Moftakhar, M. A. Salahshour, Counting the number of centralizers of 2-element subsets in a finite group, Communications in Algebra 48(11) (2020) 4647–4662.
+4. A.R.
+Ashrafi, F. Koorepazan-Moftakhar, M.A.
+Salahshour, Counting the number of centralizers of 2-element subsets in a finite group, Comm.
+Algebra  48(11) (2020) 4647–4662.
-- S. Akbari, M. Ghahremani, I. Gutman, F. Koorepazan-Moftakhar, Orderenergetic Graphs, MATCH Commun.
+5. S. Akbari, M. Ghahremani, I. Gutman, F. Koorepazan-Moftakhar, Orderenergetic graphs, MATCH Commun.
 Math.
 Comput.
 Chem.
 84 (2020) 325–334.
-- A. Aashtab, S. Akbari, E. Ghasemian, A. H. Ghodrati, M. A. Hosseinzadeh and F. Koorepazan-Moftakhar, On the minimum energy of regular graphs, Linear Algebra and its Applications, 581(15) 51–71 (2019).
+6. A. Aashtab, S. Akbari, E. Ghasemian, A.H.
+Ghodrati, M.A.
+Hosseinzadeh, F. Koorepazan-Moftakhar, On the minimum energy of regular graphs, Linear Algebra Appl.
+581(15) (2019) 51–71 .
-- A. R. Ashrafi, F. Koorepazan-Moftakhar, Counting the number of supercharacter theories of a finite group, Comptes Rendus Mathematique 357 (2019) 323–326.
+7. A.R.
+Ashrafi, F. Koorepazan-Moftakhar, Counting the number of supercharacter theories of a finite group, C. R. Math.
+Acad.
+Sci.
+Paris 357 (2019) 323–326.
-- A. R. Ashrafi and F. Kooperazan–Moftakhar, On normal graph of a finite group, Filomat 32(11) (2018) 4047–4059.
+8. A.R.
+Ashrafi, F. Kooperazan–Moftakhar, On normal graph of a finite group, Filomat 32(11) (2018) 4047–4059.
-- F. Koorepazan–Moftakhar, A. R. Ashrafi, Combination of distance and symmetry in some molecular graphs, Appl.
+9. F. Koorepazan–Moftakhar, A.R.
+Ashrafi, Combination of distance and symmetry in some molecular graphs, Appl.
 Math.
 Comput.
 281(30) (2016) 223-232.

 All papers are available on <a href="https://scholar.google.com/citations?hl=en&user=2ELoRnYAAAAJ">google scholar</a>